sivasanjeevs/MAPF-LNS/README.md

 # MAPF-LNS2 (LNS(PP;PP) Only)

+**Note:** A full-featured Python version is being created in the `mapf_lns_py/` directory.
+See that folder for the new implementation.

 This project is now restricted to only support the LNS(PP;PP) case for Multi-Agent Path Finding (MAPF).

 ## Usage